Why should he get all the credit for this poverty tour that he is going to launch on Monday in New Orleans?

 Okay, great.

-Tony, I thought the the interim report today, and I know you're you're gonna be talking about this, uh, but I I thought there's so much good in this, and I spent the first hour, the first segment of the first hour giving a big shout out to the troops because they deserve it.
+Tony, I thought the interim report today, and I know you're going to be talking about this, but I thought there's so much good in this.

-I thought the president was was fabulous today.
+I thought the president was fabulous today.

-Uh what should everybody know about these benchmarks in this interim report?
+What should everybody know about these benchmarks in this interim report?

-Well, uh a couple of things.
+Well, a couple of things.

 First, let me back up.

-Uh the interim report is the beginning of a new kind of surge, and it's a surge of facts.
+The interim report is the beginning of a new kind of surge, and it's a surge of facts.

-Because what's happened with a lot of uh the war in Iraq, as you know, Rush, is that people get pictures of of dead bodies, but they don't get any sense of what's actually going on in the ground.
+Because what's happened with a lot of the war in Iraq, as you know, Rush, is that people get pictures of dead bodies, but they don't get any sense of what's actually going on in the ground.

 And today you got a little bit of that in terms of this interim report that says, even though just a couple of weeks ago, even though when they were writing this report, we are just getting our last forces into place.

-If you take a look at the plan for Iraq, which was get your security picture first, then move on to political progress.
+If you take a look at the plan for Iraq, which was get your security picture first, then move on to political progress, guess what you find out?

 You find out that we've had a lot of success in security.

-We have seen a dramatic reversal in the thought processes of Iraqis and places like Anbar province, because all of a sudden they realized that they had a choice to go after Al Qaeda, and the moment they realized that somebody had their back, what did they do?
+We have seen a dramatic reversal in the thought processes of Iraqis in places like Anbar province because all of a sudden they realized that they had a choice to go after al-Qaeda.

-They joined up with us, they went after Al Qaeda.
+They joined up with us.

 They're doing it in Diala province.